This post about safe decaffeinated coffee brands is sponsored by Women Online. All opinions are my own.

 So, you want to drink decaf coffee but don’t want harsh chemical residues in it.
 How do you choose the best decaf coffee?

 Want your favorite coffee brand to share more info on how they decaffeinate their coffee?
 ASK THEM!
 Reach out via email, social media, or give them a phone call.
-Talk to them about your concerns and ask for more information.
+Talk to them about your search for the healthiest decaf coffee and ask for more information.

 Safe Decaffeinated coffee brands tested by the Clean Label Project